Turgor pressure: Flowering and reproductive organs

 It has been recorded that the petals of Gentiana kochiana and Kalanchoe blossfeldiana bloom via volatile turgor pressure of cells on the plant's adaxial surface.
 During processes like anther dehiscence, it has been observed that drying endothecium cells cause an outward bending force which leads to the release of pollen.
 This means that lower turgor pressures are observed in these structures due to the fact that they are dehydrated.
 Pollen tubes are cells which elongate when pollen lands on the stigma, at the carpal tip.
 These cells undergo tip growth rather quickly due to increases in turgor pressure.
-The pollen tube of lilies can have a turgor pressure of 0–21 MPa when growing during this process.
+The pollen tube of lilies have a mean turgor pressure of 0.21 MPa when growing during this process.

 Seed dispersal

 In fruits such as Impatiens parviflora, Oxalia acetosella and Ecballium elaterium, turgor pressure is the method by which seeds are dispersed.
-In Ecballium elaterium, or squirting cucumber, turgor pressure builds up in the fruit to the point that aggressively detaches from the stalk, and seeds and water are squirted everywhere as the fruit falls to the ground.
+In Ecballium elaterium, or squirting cucumber, turgor pressure builds up in the fruit to the point that it aggressively detaches from the stalk, and seeds and water are squirted everywhere as the fruit falls to the ground.
 Turgor pressure within the fruit ranges from .003 to 1.0 MPa.